Govt 'totally unprepared' to tackle coal-rail-power crisis: Chidambaram | Politics

 Various states continued to reel under power crisis on Friday with soaring mercury pushing demand higher, as opposition parties blamed the Centre for coal shortage at thermal plants.

-Attacking the government over the issue, Chidambaram said, ''Abundant coal, large rail network, unutilized capacity in thermal plants.
-Yet, there is an acute power shortage.
-Modi's government cannot be blamed.
+Attacking the government over the issue, Chidambaram said, ''Abundant coal, large rail network, unutilised capacity in thermal plants.
+Yet, there is acute power shortage.
+Modi Government cannot be blamed.
 It is because of 60 years of Congress rule!'' ''There is no incompetence in the Ministries of Coal, Railway or Power.
 The blame lies with past Congress ministers of the said departments!'' he said.

 ''Government has found the perfect solution: cancel passenger trains and run coal rakes!
 Modi hai, mumkin hai,'' the former Union minister said in a series of tweets.